Golden Bay and Għajn Tuffieħa top our list of swimming spots for best day trips in Malta for soft adventure.

 Għajn Tuffieħa, just a short walk down a long staircase from the nearby bluff, offers a slightly quieter atmosphere and a wilder feel, especially appealing to those craving fewer crowds and a bit more tranquility.

-We’re partial to Għajn Tuffieħa, but either beach offers amazing swimming and snorkeling opportunities!
-Plus, their west-facing orientation means you’re in prime position for an unforgettable Mediterranean sunset.
+We’re partial to Għajn Tuffieħa, but either beach offers amazing swimming and snorkeling opportunities.
+Plus, the beaches are west-facing, so you’re in prime position for an unforgettable Mediterranean sunset, if you stay long enough.

-If you’re feeling active, a short coastal trail links the two beaches and continues up over the headlands for beautiful views and photo-worthy moments.
-Just be sure to wear secure sneakers or sandals – flip-flops here are an accident waiting to happen.
+If you’re feeling especially active, a short coastal trail links the two beaches and continues up over the headlands for beautiful views and photo-worthy moments.
+Just be sure to wear secure sneakers or sandals.

-With ample parking, food options, and natural beauty, this duo is perfect for a soft adventure day of beach-hopping, gentle hiking, and sunset soaking.
+With ample parking, food options, and natural beauty, this duo is perfect for an active day of beach hopping, gentle hiking, and sunset soaking.

 Interested in more swimming options in Malta?
 Check out our post on our favorite spots for swimming in Malta.